Day one:London Eye, London Duck Tour, Big Ben, Houses of Parliament, Westminster Abbey, Downing Street, Horse Guards and Trafalgar Square

 Check out our theatre guide to see what’s on.
 Most of the theatres can be found around Covent Garden, Shaftesbury Avenue and Piccadilly Circus – all within 10 to 20 minutes walking distance of Trafalgar Square.

-You should definitely buy your tickets in advance to avoid the queues, which can grow pretty huge (allow for 60 mins queue time, and 90-120 mins for the visit).
-They’ve got everything from David Beckham to President Obama and the Queen.
+You should definitely buy your tickets in advance to avoid the queues, which are huge (allow for 60 mins queue time, and 90-120 mins for the visit).

 If you feel like a bit of exercise then take a long stroll through Regent’s Park to London Zoo.
-It’s got a huge lake and some nice rose gardens and cafés where you can stop for lunch.
+It’s got a huge lake and cafés.

 If you don’t fancy the walk then catch the No.274 bus from Dorset Square to Primrose Hill (allow for 25 min ride, and 5-mins walking at either end)

 A visit to London Zoo will take up your whole afternoon, so allow for 3 to 4 hours.
-Highlights include the lions and tigers, Gorilla World, the BUGS! exhibit, a rainforest enclosure and Penguin beach.
+Highlights include the lions and tigers, Gorilla World, a rainforest enclosure and Penguin beach.

 If that sounds a bit too sedate for your tastes, then you could try heading into Camden Town for a night down the pub.
 It’s especially good for the younger crowd, with lots of pubs running live music and comedy nights.

-Now for one of the must-see sights of London – the Changing of the Guard ceremony outside Buckingham Palace.
-The ceremony starts at 11.15 AM but we recommend getting there by half-10 for a decent spot (you will need to get there by 10 AM if you want a spot right up against the gates).
+Now for one of the must-see sights of London – the Changing of the Guard outside Buckingham Palace.
+The ceremony starts at 11.15 AM but we recommend getting there by half-10 for a decent spot (or by 10 AM if you want the best spots).

-You will have to book up months in advance (3 months at least), but if you don’t make it, don’t fret – try the tea at Fortnum & Mason instead (book 1-2 weeks in advance).
-Fortnum & Mason is second only to Harrods as the most prestigious store in London.
+When the ceremony ends take a stroll through Green Park to Piccadilly.
+Why not end your holiday in style with afternoon tea at The Ritz?
+You will have to book up months in advance (3 months at least).
+If you don’t make it try the tea at Fortnum & Mason instead (book 1-2 weeks in advance).

-Keep walking down Piccadilly and you will come to the neon lights of Piccadilly Circus.
-No trip to London would be complete without a photo of yourself standing underneath the Eros fountain.
+Keep walking down Piccadilly and you will come to Piccadilly Circus.
+No trip to London would be complete without a photo of yourself by the Eros fountain.

 We’ll spend the afternoon buying gifts for your friends back home.
 Three of London’s most famous shopping streets can be found near here – Regent Street, Oxford Street and Carnaby Street.
 If you’ve got to buy some presents for the kids, then give Hamleys a go (down Regent Street).

-Day One – What you will see:Trafalgar Square, Changing the Guard at Buckingham Palace, Downing Street, Big Ben, Westminster Abbey, and a ride on the London Eye
+Day one:Trafalgar Square, Changing the Guard, Downing Street, Big Ben, Westminster Abbey, and London Eye

 Now comes one of the must-see sights in anyone’s stay – the Changing of the Guard.
 The ceremony starts at 11.15 AM but we recommend getting there by 10 AM for a spot up against the gates.
 Bear in mind that that it sometimes operates every other day, so check the schedule.